hello-antonio/FEND-restaurant-reviews-app/README.md

 4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

 ## Leaflet.js and Mapbox:
+**Note: This website demo is using Leaflet.js API.
+But optionally you can use Google maps or MapBox.**

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `const MAPBOX_API_KEY = '<your MAPBOX API KEY HERE>'` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

 ### Note about ES6